-The Department of Chemistry and Biochemistry is housed in Coulter Hall, which was built in 1977, renovated in 2009, and has 85,000 square feet of floor space.
+The Department of Chemistry and Biochemistry is housed in Coulter Hall, which was built in 1977, renovated in 2009 and 2015, and has over 100,000 square feet of floor space.
 It houses teaching and research laboratories, a machine shop including glass blowing equipment for use by researchers in the department.
 The Science Library, housed in the Thad Cochran Research Center adjacent to Coulter Hall, contains more than 20,000 chemistry books and journals and subscribes to more than 140 chemistry research journals.
-The facilities are available 24 hours a day to our faculty and graduate students.
+The facilities are available 24 hours a day to our faculty and students.

 The Department of Chemistry and Biochemistry also benefits from the presence of several other on-campus research programs and facilities, including the Mississippi Center for Supercomputing Research, the National Center for Physical Acoustics, the National Center for Natural Products Research, and the School of Engineering.